Looking to get into the mood for your Japanese holiday? Give these 5 Famicom Classic Games a tryout!

 First of all, none of these retro Famicom games are travel guides.
-No top 5, top 10 you-must-see-or-do, etc. The 8-bit creations they are, they are vastly limited in the information they provide.
+No top 5, top 10 you-must-see-or-do, etc. The 8-bit creations they are, they are also vastly limited in the information they provide.
 Even those with in-game dialogues go no further than simplistic, do-you-want-to-buy, are-you-staying-the-night, and so on.

 That said, these classic games are still great at churning up anticipation or ambiance for your Japanese holiday.
 Like coffee table books, they point you toward what’s unique in Japan.
 Give you an idea of what to keep an eye out for.
 With the Internet, you can then research in depth for specific information to enhance or broaden your itinerary.
 One other thing.
 These being 30-year-old retro titles, they are extremely easy to bring with you on your trip.
 I’m not going to tell you how.
 I’d just say time breezes by on trains and planes when you’re engrossed with one of these retro gems.

 1. Ganbare Goemon 2 (がんばれゴエモン2)

 Simply put, this is the game that made me return again and again to Japan.
 The game itself is literally a Japanese trip, a long adventure stretching from Kyushu to Ezo (Hokkaido).
 In it, you play as legendary picaresque thief Goemon Ishikawa.
 Your objective is to journey across various Japanese provinces in the attempt to locate the mysterious Karakuri (Mechanical) Castle.
 Supposedly, a vast treasure is held here.